-The demolition of any building identified as a bat roost in the document "Hartlepool Urban Expansion Bat Surveys 2013 dated 09/12/2013", or in subsequent surveys required by conditions attached to this permission, shall take place during the bat activity period April to May (inclusive), and September to October (inclusive).
+26. The demolition of any building identified as a bat roost in the document "Hartlepool Urban Expansion Bat Surveys 2013 dated 09/12/2013", or in subsequent surveys required by conditions attached to this permission, shall take place during the bat activity period April to October (inclusive).
 Prior to any demolition works a pre-works bat survey shall be carried out by a suitably qualified Ecologist immediately prior to the works being carried out in accordance with 6.1.5 of the document "Hartlepool Urban Expansion, Bat Surveys 2013 dated 09/12/2013".